thompsy/go-linux-worker/DESIGN.md

 In order to determine the identity of clients an email will be used as the `CommonName` of the client certificates.
 Since these certificates will be signed by a trusted Certificate Authority we can have confidence that this email correctly identifies the client.
 This email will also be used to determine group ownership.
 When a new job is started the email of the client is stored with the job to prevent other clients accessing it.

+### Isolation
+In order to prevent clients submitting jobs which could interfere with the host or with other jobs e.g. `rm -rf` each job will be run within a container environment using Linux `namespaces`.
+Each job will have its own PID, mount and networking namespace along with a minimal, in-memory filesystem based on Alpine Linux.
+This prevents jobs having visibility of the host system and allows the running of destructive commands without compromising the host.

+### Resource Constraints
+The server will maintain a `cgroup` with restrictions on the CPU, memory and disk IO into which all jobs will be added.
+This prevents malicious or malfunctioning clients from monopolising the resources of the host.

 ### Build Process
 A simple `Makefile` will be provided to allow for easy and reproducible builds.
 This will include the generation of all required certificates along with static analysis of the code.